-The Executive Order offered more specific examples of who might qualify for a waiver, such as people with:
+The Executive Order also offered examples of who might qualify for a waiver, such as people with:

-As of late 2018, however, fewer than 2,000 people had actually been "cleared" for these waivers by the Department of State (DOS), and likely even fewer had received an actual grant thereafter.
+Practitioners report, however, that very few people actually get "cleared" for these waivers by the Department of State (DOS), and even fewer receive an actual grant thereafter.